Research

 AI engines repeatedly prefer third-party evidence over self-assertion.
 The Princeton GEO paper found that adding citations, quotations, and statistics improved visibility by about 30 to 40 percent in tested settings (Aggarwal et al., 2024; Princeton, 2024).
 That is not a PR sales point.
 It is a signal that machine-readable proof changes outcomes.

-That means a pay-per-placement program only creates real leverage when it lands in sources AI engines already treat as credible.
+Jaxon Parrott calls this the shift from "human-mediated to machine-mediated brand discovery."
+As he wrote in his Entrepreneur column: "PR worked for humans.
+Now it has to work for machines" (Entrepreneur, 2026).
+The implication for pay-per-placement: a program only creates real leverage when it lands in sources AI engines already treat as credible.
 A thin syndication hit does not do the same job as a substantive editorial mention.

 The real risks #